 The Miniature Schnauzer has a hard and wiry outer coat, while the undercoat is close and dense.
 This breed has a distinctive beard and should always have longer hair on the chest, underbelly, and legs.
 The coat of this breed should be plucked to remove dead hair.

 The Miniature Schnauzer is naturally well mannered and obedient, however needs training.
 They can be very demanding and if left alone, they can become somewhat of a tyrant.
 Consistency and a firm yet gentle hand is required.
 A variety of training methods work best with this breed.
 Obedience training must be started at an early age as they have the tendency to be stubborn.
 The Miniature Schnauzer is very eager to learn and is fairly easy to housebreak if the right techniques are used.
+Teaching your dog to sit, lie down, and stay

 The Miniature Schnauzer is very lively and energetic, however gets quite a bit of exercise indoors.
 This breed does love long walks and regular romps though and would do beautifully with an average sized yard.
 This breed makes an excellent jogging companion for an owner that loves the outdoors.
-The Miniature Schnauzer requires extensive stimulation as they have the tendency to become noisy and destructive if left along for long periods of time.
+The Miniature Schnauzer requires extensive stimulation as they have the tendency to become noisy and destructive if left alone for long periods of time.
+Socialization